chaoss/wg-dei/focus-areas/project-and-community/psychological-safety.md

 # Psychological Safety

-### This metric is a release candidate.
-To comment on this metric please see Issue [#376](https://github.com/chaoss/wg-diversity-inclusion/issues/376).
-Following a comment period, this metric will be included in the next regular release.

 Question: To what extent do community members feel safe within a community, including adding contributions, influencing change, bringing their authentic selves, and generally participating in the project?

 ## Description